Redactie-Portaal/backend-microservices/src/services/PublicationService/README.md

 ## Technical debt
 * A Tweet cannot contain a video and pictures.
 There is no logic that checks for this but can be added if time allows it.

+# Setup - file storage
+* This microservice uses the Google Drive API for retrieving media that belongs to a newsitem.
+* In order to use the API with the application, read the section about Google Drive API in the 'transfer document'.
+* To allow the service to communicate with the API, place a json file, with the OAuth credentials, inside the folder of the NewsItemService.
+This file needs to have the following name: `google_client_secret.json`.
+* After placing the file, right click on it in Visual Studio and select 'Properties'.
+Under 'Copy to Output Directory', set it to 'Copy if newer'.
+* THE JSON FILE CANNOT, UNDER ANY CIRCUMSTANCES, BE CHECKED INTO VERSION CONTROL.